XiovV/dokkup/README.md

 ## CLI
 The CLI is used to execute jobs and to tell the `agent` what to do.

+### Install from Releases
+Go to [Releases](https://github.com/XiovV/dokkup/releases) and download the binary for your OS and CPU architecture.

 ### Install from source
 Clone the repository:
 ```shell